San Luis Potosi San Luis Potosi, Mexico Travel Guide

 Discover unique souvenirs plus artisan goods in San Luis Potosí’s markets and shops.

-Consider Talavera pottery, quality leather goods, Potosino sweets, traditional clothing, and crafts from the Huasteca region.
+Consider Talavera pottery, quality items made of leather, Potosino sweets, traditional clothing, and crafts from the Huasteca region.

 Boutique shops in the Historic Center offer unique finds.
 Modern shopping malls like Plaza San Luis and The Park (Lomas area) feature international and national brands.